chrisjsherm/aws-cf-contact-form-handler/README.md

 > Note: The stack will fail if you do not initially run it with the
 > `HasCodeBuildRun` parameter set to `"false"`.
 Once you perform the initial create,
-> visit CodeBuild in the AWS Console and start a build.
+> then visit CodeBuild in the AWS Console and start a build.
 This will publish the
 > Docker image to AWS ECR using the `buildspec.yml` from the repository set via
 > the `GitHubSourceHTTPS` parameter.
 After the image is in ECR, set the
 > `HasCodeBuildRun` parameter to `"true"` and update the stack.